 - Delineate the watershed: One very simple tool to help with watershed delineation is Google Maps drawing tools with the terrain layer turned on.
 From this mapping tool, you can draw polygons along contour lines to delineate the elevation zones used for the snow melt model and/or runoff routing model.
 Below is an example of a map drawn in this tool.
 Of course, GIS tools could also be used for this same purpose.
 I like to take a screen capture of the map, paste it into the model, then overlay the image with the model components.

-- Build a calibration model: This is the point at which the model actually starts to get assembled.
+Build a calibration model: This is the point at which the model actually starts to get assembled.
 You can use optimization to calibrate the model but it is recommended that you find ways to understand what parameters the model is most sensitive to first.
 Also, spend some time running manual iterations for calibration by visually inspecting time history results to see how the simulation results compare to the historic record.
 Below is a sample of what this kind of plot might look like.
+There are multiple ways to build a watershed model in GoldSim.
+Three of these are outlined below.

 - Copy and paste containers: This is probably the easiest to build but the most difficult to maintain and change down the road.
 Once you have divided your watershed into multiple catchments, put all the runoff modeling logic for each catchment into a localized container.
 Now, copy and paste this container for all the other catchments.
 Doing this approach means that you should have the logic in the first container complete (or very near complete) before you copy and paste the components.
 Once you have them pasted, you can just link the discharge flows from each to build the flow network within the watershed.
 The sum of all the catchment flows should be the total watershed runoff.